trainorsatwit/g05-intro-git-and-github-g05-intro-git-and-github-group-6/README.md

 - hasKey(): returns hasKey variable

 Main class:
-- utilizes other classes in its game logic
+- utilizes other classes along with its own utility functions for main game logic

-Room class by Jillian Desmond
+Room Class by Jillian Desmond

-Objects class and randomization features by Kristopher Bruno
+Objects Class, Randomization, and Search features by Kristopher Bruno

-House class, Main class, and randomization features by Fabio Tran
+House Class, Main Class, and Randomization features by Fabio Tran

 Saerch for Key feature by Nilay Patel